Philadelphia Misdiagnosis Lawyer

 - The injury is the result of a wrong diagnosis.

 - The doctor acted unreasonably or negligently when making that diagnosis, and this violated the standard of care – the level of skill that a similarly-trained and experienced doctor would have shown under the circumstances.

 - The violation led to avoidable harm, which caused your injury.

 However, not every misdiagnosis is medical negligence.
-For example, if the results of the mistake were not serious, or the disease may have been too advanced for available treatment to have made a difference, you would not have a claim.
+For example, if the results of the mistake were not serious, or the disease was too advanced for available treatment to have made a difference, you would not have a claim.
 Some mistakes, such as when symptoms are the same as those for another condition, may be reasonable, so determining whether the standard of care was violated requires the testimony of expert witnesses in the fields involved.

 The standard of care required of healthcare providers is to do their best to diagnose a patient properly by providing timely care that considers all available facts.
 They must recognize signs of a serious illness and respond accordingly to the best of their ability or they can be held accountable for medical malpractice.